-- a) The entire manual will be reissued for any amendments beyond corrigenda. - b) When the manual is in need of amendment from an annual review, copies will be sent out to the SMS Committee, which has a representative sample of air operators, at least one month prior to the winter season. - c) The SMS Committee Minutes will be the record of consultation and reviewed amendments to the plan. - d) All amendments will be shown by providing a vertical black line in the margin where changes in paragraphs or wording are made.
+- a) The entire manual will be reissued for any amendments beyond corrigenda. - b) When the manual is in need of amendment from an annual review, copies will be sent out to the SMS Committee, which has a representative sample of air operators, at least one month prior to the winter season. - c) The SMS Committee Minutes will be the record of consultation and reviewed amendments to the plan.
+The Northern Air Group (Dept Highways airports, YVC and YPA) will attempt to meet with the Airline(s) to coordinate plans within the airport network. - d) All amendments will be shown by providing a vertical black line in the margin where changes in paragraphs or wording are made.